 We started this series of blogs at the top and we're working our way down to the bottom, literally, that thing you sit on.

 Look at how the bottom of the spine joins with the pelvis.
 What changes to that relationship when the weight bearing changes from going through your hips, and ultimately to the ground via your feet, to going through your sit bones into your chair?
 Not much!
-You'll notice that both the hip joints and the sit bones are below the sacral-iliac joint, that is, where the base of the spine, the sacrum, fuses with the pelvis.
+You'll notice that both the hip joints and the sit bones (also colloquially known as butt bones!) are below the sacral-iliac joint, that is, where the base of the spine, the sacrum, fuses with the pelvis.

 As far as your spine is concerned sitting and standing is pretty much the same thing, so why do you sit so differently to the way you stand?
 One reason is that you may simply not be aware that your sit bones are there to be sat on, or "stood" on as I like to say.
 It's common to see people using their coccyx, or tail-bone, to be the point of contact with the chair which causes the pelvis to tip backwards and rounding the lower back, hence the lower back pain many eventually suffer from sitting in this way.